New York City Ballet presents George Balanchine's The Nutcracker®

-The elaborate stage elements and intricate lighting unleash the viewers' imagination by providing visual effects that are extraordinarily grand.
-The most famous example is the one-ton Christmas tree that grows from a height of 12 feet to 40 feet, evoking audible gasps of disbelief from the audience at each performance.
+The elaborate stage elements and intricate lighting in New York City Ballet's production of George Balanchine’s The Nutcracker® unleash the viewers' imagination by providing visual effects that are extraordinarily grand.
+The most famous example is the one-ton Christmas tree that grows from a height of 12 feet to 41 feet, evoking audible gasps of disbelief from the audience at each performance.
 Other notable feats include the comic figure of Mother Ginger — 85 pounds and nine feet wide, the costume requires handling by three people once it is lowered by pulley over the dancer's head — as well as the continuous flutter of the purest, crystal-shaped snowflakes (which are swept up and conserved after each performance for reuse).

 While these technical achievements are wonderful fun, it is Balanchine's choreography that sustains the ballet through two acts.
 Act I introduces the characters — the Stahlbaum children, Marie and Fritz, Herr Drosselmeier and his Nephew — and also begins the transition from reality into fantasy with the concluding Snowflake Waltz.
 Act II offers the complete transformation.
 We have entered the "Kingdom of the Sugarplum Fairy" and there is no turning back.

 Here are some fun facts on New York City Ballet's production of George Balanchine’s The Nutcracker®: